-- 1. Know what zone your property is in and the overlays which may affect your property. - a) go to the Council website and view the zone maps (pdf or interactive mapping) - b) attend a talk to a planner or information session - c) contact one of Council's planners by calling Council or visiting the Beaudesert Administration Office. - 2.
+- 1. Know what zone your property is in and the overlays which may affect your property. - a) go to the Council website and view the zone maps (pdf or interactive mapping) - b) attend a talk to a planner or information session - c) contact one of Council's planners by calling Council or visiting a Council office. - 2.
 Understand what the zone and overlays mean for you.